-Throughout the semester, you will track your students’ marks in FanshaweOnline for each evaluation they complete.
-At the middle and end of the semester you will need to report their official midterm and final grades so that they appear in WebAdvisor as part of students’ official academic records.
+Throughout the semester, we add student marks into FanshaweOnline for each evaluation they complete so that student and teacher can track overall progress.
+At the middle and end of the semester, we report their official midterm and final grades so that they appear in WebAdvisor as part of students’ official academic records.

 Midterm Grades

 Midterm grades are typically due in Week 7 of a 15-week semester for post-secondary courses, with the exact dates indicated on the academic calendar.
-By this time, you should have already provided your students with the results – grades and feedback – for their evaluations from the first half of the course.
-The weight or value of those evaluations should represent a minimum of 25% of the total grade for the course unless otherwise approved by your academic manager and stated in the course outline or course plan (Policy A131).
+By this time, students should already have received grades and feedback for evaluations from the first half of the course.
+The weight or value of those evaluations must represent at least 25% of the total grade for the course unless otherwise approved by your academic manager and stated in the course outline or course plan (Policy A131).

 Midterm grades are reported in WebAdvisor as either an ‘S’ for ‘satisfactory’ or ‘U’ for ‘unsatisfactory’.
 A midterm grade of ‘U’ or ‘unsatisfactory’ is meant to indicate that the student is achieving less than a C grade (60-64%) at the time the mid-semester grade is due (Policy A112).
-When giving ‘U’ grades, you will also need to select statements from a bank of comments to let students know how they can improve that grade before the end of the semester.
+When giving ‘U’ grades, we also select a statement from the comment bank to let students know how they can improve that grade before the end of the semester.

 To enter midterm grades: